fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Then and there the believers were put to the test, and were violently shaken.

-    And ˹remember˺ when the hypocrites and those with sickness in their hearts said, “Allah and His Messenger have promised us nothing but delusion!”
+    And ˹remember˺ when the hypocrites and those with sickness in their hearts said, "Allah and His Messenger have promised us nothing but delusion!"

-    And ˹remember˺ when a group of them said, “O people of Yathrib!
-There is no point in you staying ˹here˺, so retreat!”
-Another group of them asked the Prophet’s permission ˹to leave˺, saying, “Our homes are vulnerable,” while ˹in fact˺ they were not vulnerable.
+    And ˹remember˺ when a group of them said, "O people of Yathrib!
+There is no point in you staying ˹here˺, so retreat!"
+Another group of them asked the Prophet’s permission ˹to leave˺, saying, "Our homes are vulnerable," while ˹in fact˺ they were not vulnerable.
 They only wished to flee.

     Had their city been sacked from all sides and they had been asked to abandon faith, they would have done so with little hesitation.

     They had already pledged to Allah earlier never to turn their backs ˹in retreat˺.
 And a pledge to Allah must be answered for.

-    Say, ˹O Prophet,˺ “Fleeing will not benefit you if you ˹try to˺ escape a natural or violent death. ˹If it is not your time,˺ you will only be allowed enjoyment for a little while.”
+    Say, ˹O Prophet,˺ "Fleeing will not benefit you if you ˹try to˺ escape a natural or violent death. ˹If it is not your time,˺ you will only be allowed enjoyment for a little while."

-    Ask ˹them, O  Prophet˺, “Who can put you out of Allah’s reach if He intends to harm you or show you mercy?”
+    Ask ˹them, O  Prophet˺, "Who can put you out of Allah’s reach if He intends to harm you or show you mercy?"
 They can never find any protector or helper besides Allah.

-    Allah knows well those among you who discourage ˹others from fighting˺, saying ˹secretly˺ to their brothers, “Stay with us,” and who themselves hardly take part in fighting.
+    Allah knows well those among you who discourage ˹others from fighting˺, saying ˹secretly˺ to their brothers, "Stay with us," and who themselves hardly take part in fighting.

     ˹They are˺ totally unwilling to assist you.
 When danger comes, you see them staring at you with their eyes rolling like someone in the throes of death.
 But once the danger is over, they slash you with razor-sharp tongues, ravenous for ˹worldly˺ gains.
 Such people have not ˹truly˺ believed, so Allah has rendered their deeds void.
 And that is easy for Allah.